 While complicated passwords and multi-step authentication are important, encryption is the cornerstone of any secure Gmail inbox.
 In simple terms, encryption conceals data so that it can’t be accessed without the right encryption key.

 There are a few different ways to encrypt your emails.
 First of all, the Gmail server is automatically protected by network-level encryption.
 This layer of encryption protects your emails within Google’s network or while they’re in transit from sender to recipient.
 However, once your email leaves Google’s network, it is no longer protected.
+While Gmail Confidential Mode provides some basic access control features, such as disabled forwarding and access revocation, it’s still a limited feature.

 Even with Google’s network encryption and Gmail Confidential, your data is still vulnerable unless you adopt a solution that provides client-side encryption.
-In other words, Gmail’s built-in security does a pretty good job, but the actual content—messages and attachments—of the emails you send aren’t encrypted and are vulnerable to exposure.
+In other words, Gmail’s built-in security does a pretty good job, but the actual content — messages and attachments — of the emails you send aren’t encrypted and are vulnerable to exposure.

-Client-side encryption closes that loophole.
+Client-side encryption closes that gap.
 This data-centric encryption method scrambles the contents of your emails into ciphertext so that they’re unreadable without the right encryption key.
 That way, even if your email is intercepted while it’s in transit, your information is still protected from unauthorized access.

 Unfortunately, most client-side encryption methods, such as PGP and S/MIME, are complicated to set up and impossible to use without first exchanging keys or certificates with your recipient.